 Accordingly, Financial Planning Practice Standards have been developed to identify the steps that CFP professionals should engage in when actually doing financial planning.
 In the past, this Financial Planning Process was known by the acronym EGADIM (often pronounced egg’ -a -deem), short for Establish and define the Client Relationship, Gather client data, Analyze and evaluate client’s financial status, Develop and present financial planning recommendations, Implement financial planning recommendations, and Monitor the client on an ongoing basis thereafter.

-However, in March of 2018, the CFP Board approved new Standards of Conduct – including new Practice Standards – that first took effect on October 1st of 2019, and will be enforced beginning on June 30th of 2020.
-The CFP Board’s new Standards of Conduct have adjusted what was historically a 6-step EGADIM Financial Planning process to a new CGADPIM (see’ -gad -pim) 7-step process instead:
+However, in March of 2018, CFP Board approved a new Code and Standards – including new Practice Standards – that first took effect on October 1st of 2019, and were enforced as of June 30th of 2020.
+CFP Board’s new Code and Standards have adjusted what was historically a 6-step EGADIM Financial Planning process to a new CGADPIM (see’ -gad -pim) 7-step process instead:

 1) Understand the Client’s personal and financial Circumstances (including gathering quantitative and qualitative information, analyzing the information, and identifying any pertinent gaps in the information);